Decor Ideas. Project Inspiration. Expert Advice. Delivered to your inbox.

 - Place the tree in your prepared hole.
 ‘Follow the planting instructions to be sure to plant the sapling at the correct depth in the planting hole,’ says Smith.
 ‘You must never bury the graft union, which can be identified as a raised bulge that must be above the soil when planted.’

 - ‘Position the graft to the north, if it is a single graft.
-If planting multi-graft trees position the smallest graft or scion to the south,’ says Suzanne Fellow from Peaceful Valley Farm and Garden Supply.
+If planting multi-graft trees position the smallest graft or scion to the south,’ says Suzanne Fellows from Peaceful Valley Farm and Garden Supply.

 - ‘Fill the dirt derived from digging the hole back in around the trunk of the tree and stomp the soil well while keeping the tree straight to compact it,’ says Tammy Sons from Tennessee Nursery.